DhruvilKachchhi/Computer-Vision/Image Blurring/README.md

 2. **Fourier Analysis**: Frequency domain representation of signals
 3. **Image Processing**: Practical application of mathematical concepts
 4. **Numerical Methods**: Handling floating-point precision and numerical stability

-## License

-This project is provided as an educational demonstration.
-Feel free to use, modify, and distribute for educational purposes.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or report issues.

-## Contact

-For questions or feedback about this project, please open an issue or contact the maintainer.